kazzade42/mewgenics-furniture-upgrade/README.md

   If it bothers you, the raw Python version sidesteps this entirely.
 - Close Mewgenics before running the tool, and don't run the game and the tool at the same time.
+- The game loads certain aspects of the furniture at launch.
+Quitting to menu may seem to technically work, but this caused a couple issues during testing.

 ## Requirements